msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 > pkg install www/firefox

-The circularMT_64.exe file and the sequence.gb file were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.
+The circularMT_64.exe file and the sequence.gb file were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Downloads folder (~/Downloads) using Firefox.

 ## Preparation and installation

 * **The account performing the installation must have admin rights.**

-If you have admin rights elevate the terminal to raised privileges with:
+If you have admin rights, elevate the terminal to raised privileges with:

 > su -l root

 and then enter root's password.

-The FreeBSD web site contains instructions on how to install Wine [here](https://docs.freebsd.org/en/books/handbook/wine/).
+The FreeBSD website contains instructions on how to install Wine [here](https://docs.freebsd.org/en/books/handbook/wine/).
 It suggests that you first install wine-gecko which contains web browser functions that some programs expect:

 >pkg install wine-gecko